crownstone/bluenet-release/windows_deploy/README.md

 Since we're using SDK 11.0.0 you need the appropriate softdevice hexfile You can obtain the `s132_nrf52_2.0.0_softdevice.hex` file from the nordic nrf5x SDK11, downloadable at: http://developer.nordicsemi.com/nRF5_SDK/nRF5_SDK_v11.x.x/

-After executing the batch script, you should see a new file called `MERGED_OUTPUT.hex`
+After executing the batch script, you should see a new file called `MERGED_FIRMWARE.hex`

 ## flash firmware using JTAG

+Before flashing your crownstone you need to select the appropriate `boards.txt` file corresponding to the physical board you intend to flash.
+You can find your `boards.txt` file in the boards/ folder.
+In order to flash the firmware you need to copy all required files in to a single folder.
+The files are:
+ * flash_firmware.bat
+ * MERGED_FIRMWARE.hex
+ * boards.txt

+You can then run `flash_firmware.bat` to flash the firmware.
+If anything goes wrong, please submit a bug report with the log output that is generated.

 # Copyrights